Thank you, Scott Shannon, and thanks to all of you for being with us.

 That is not a small number.

-That is not that that's a number the Biden people have to pay real attention to, and then another ten percent is being siphoned away by Mary and Williamson, which I didn't think would happen either.
+And then another 10% is being siphoned away by Merriam Williamson, which I didn't think would happen either.

-Right, I I got you, but uh I'm more concerned on how he'll govern if he actually wanted to become president.
+Right, I got you, but I'm more concerned on how he'll govern if he actually were to become president.

-You know, I you know, look, I'll give him more time.
+You know, look, I'll give him more time.

-Honestly, the only one I'm really not interested at all in talking to is because he's got such a uh uh twisted agenda as part of the whole process is Chris Christie.
+Honestly, the only one I'm really interested at all in talking to is because he's got such a twisted agenda as part of the whole process is Chris Christie.

-You know, if you if you're just running, you know, look, the guy left the governorship in New Jersey with the 14% approval rating.
+You know, if you're just running, you know, look, the guy left the governorship in New Jersey with a 14% approval rating.

-Um, you know, and then you know, he's he's acting as the Liz Cheney in this race instead of Liz Cheney running.
+You know, and then, you know, he's acting as the Liz Cheney in this race instead of Liz Cheney running.

-And if that's if that's his agenda, I'm not really interested in talking to him.
+And if that's his agenda, I'm not really interested in talking to him.

 I hate Donald Trump.